 Cash equivalents are short-term investments with original maturities of three months or less when purchased.
 Federal Fund amounts are restricted in use and are property of the U.S. Department of Education.
-HESC actively manages the investment of its cash balances to minimize its uninvested funds.
-Cash balances in an administrative account in the Operating Fund are invested in the New York State Comptroller's short-term investment pool and are recorded at amortized cost at March 31, 2017.
+HESC actively manages the investment of its cash balances to minimize its noninterest earning funds.
+Cash balances in an administrative account in the Operating Fund and Federal Fund are invested in the New York State Comptroller's short-term investment pool and are recorded at amortized cost.
 These cash balances are available to HESC upon demand.

 Custodial credit risk for cash and cash equivalents is the risk that in the event of the failure of the counterparty to a transaction, HESC will not be able to recover the value of cash and cash equivalents that are in the possession of an outside party.
-In order to manage this risk, HESC requires collateral consisting of Federal government obligations or agency instruments guaranteed by the Federal government pursuant to its investments in repurchase agreements and delivery to its Trustee (agent) of all securities purchased and collateral for repurchase agreements, regardless of the seller institution.
 To manage custodial credit risk on deposits, HESC requires that its depository banks pledge collateral based on available bank balances.
 Additionally, HESC's investment policy limits the amount of funds which may be invested at any given dealer to \$125 million.